TRAVELLERS BULLETINS & UPDATE - TOURING AUSTRALIA

 Here' are a few of the new websites worth checking out when you are looking for a campsite.
 These include: www.findacamp.com.au (online directory) and www.freerangecamping.com.au (presently on online Directory).
 We still often use Wikicamps (which is an App): www.wikicamps.com.au - which we have found to be very good.

-Caravan, Camping, 4WD and outdoors shows in 2017
+Caravan, Camping, 4WD and outdoors shows

 For a full listing of all the Caravan & Camping Shows Australia wide, check out the information on the web site of 'caravancampingsales.com.au'.
 They have an extensive list showing caravan, camping, 4WD and outdoors shows in 2017: